-- A. Dual MS/MPH students do not complete the APEx through the Department of Public Health.
-The UTK Nutrition Department manages and secures internships for dual MS/MPH students. - B. Dual DVM/MPH students complete the APEx through the Department of Public Health.
+A. Dual DVM/MPH students complete the APEx through the Department of Public Health.
 Dual DVM/MPH students are highly encouraged to consult with VPH faculty for placement recommendations.

 Termination of Applied Practice Experience

 - A. The APEx Coordinator will communicate and work closely with student interns and preceptors to ensure that the APEx is appropriate and meets the needs of both the student and field organization. - B. The Department of Public Health may remove a student from a field organization at the request of the organization or the student under limited circumstances which may include the following: violation of organization or university policies, threatening or abusive behavior, failure to meet expectations with an impact to an organization's operations, intern responsibilities and activities do not meet or align with APEx requirements, or preceptor cannot adequately fulfill supervision duties and an alternative preceptor cannot be identified.
 This list is not exhaustive. - C. If an organization is no longer able to host a student intern, the APEx coordinator will work closely with the student to identify alternative options for the APEx.